prof-tallman/codepuzzles/mathematics/fibonacci/README.md

 ```

 ## Resources ##
-If you are attempting the bonus, you might consider using Python with the TkInter module.
+Students who are attempting the bonus should consider using GUI libraries such as Python's TkInter module or the C#'s .NET MAUI.